Customizing the compilation process

 EXTRA_PRE_CFLAGS

-These flags are injected into all C compiler invocations that involve compiling C source files.
+- These flags are injected into all C compiler invocations that involve compiling C source files.
 This also covers compiler invocations that compile and link.
-The flags are injected at the beginning of the command string, even before EXTRA_PRE_LDFLAGS.
+The flags are injected at the beginning of the command string, even before

 EXTRA_CFLAGS

-Similar to EXTRA_PRE_CFLAGS, but for C++ compiler invocations.
+, but for C++ compiler invocations.
+EXTRA_PRE_LDFLAGS

 EXTRA_PRE_LDFLAGS